clkim/DeepLearningPython35/README.md

 In software engineering parlance, a _container_ packages up code and all its dependencies into a standard unit of software so that the application can run anywhere, as long as the container engine supports the underlying operating system.
 Docker is sufficiently popular nowadays so that installing as well as running Docker on different platforms should be well supported and documented.
-Personal and most small business use is still free, though a sign-up for a Docker account may be required.
+Personal and most small business use is still free.
+I have been using it here without needing to sign in into a Docker account though that could change.

 ### How to download Git software
 Git is a very popular source code management tool for version control, widely used among software professionals.